architects/briefs/stylish-io-concept.md

 able to export the components as standard web components / custom elements, or polymer custom elements.

+## Marketing Site / Splash Page

+I have the stylish.io domain, and intend to make the stylish editor capable of publishing themes / components to the stylish.io site, and potentialy develop a marketplace for them.

 ## Inspirations

+### CustomElements.io

+CustomElements.io is a marketplace for HTML Components.
+Stylish.io would be a marketplace for collections of HTML Components presented in different styles / themes

 ### Atom shell